FormulaTroy/FormulaTroy.com/README.md

 # FormulaTroy.com Source Code

-All of the code for my base website, web apps, and utilities.
-The website and project index is available at [FormulaTroy.com](https://formulatroy.com).
+All of the [FormulaTroy.com](https://formulatroy.com) code for the base website, web apps, and utilities.

 ## Sitemap